Tricks to Reverse a Linked List Recursively

 }

-This means that if the linked list is empty or contains only one node, the reversed result is itself, so you can return it directly.
+This means if the list is empty or only has one node, the reversed result is itself, so just return it.

-- After the linked list is recursively reversed, the new head node is
+- After the list is reversed recursively, the new head is

 last

 becomes the last node.
-Don't forget the end of the linked list should point to null:
+Don't forget to set itsnext

 head.next = null;

-In this way, the entire singly linked list is reversed.
-Isn't it amazing?
-Below is the visualization of the recursive reversal process of the linked list:
+This way, the whole linked list is reversed.
+Isn’t it amazing?
+Here is a visual process of recursive reversal:

-Although the visualization panel can show all details of the recursive process, I do not recommend beginners to focus too much on details.
-First, understand recursion through the thought process explained above, and then use the visualization panel to deepen your understanding.
+The visual panel can show all the steps of the recursion, but I do not suggest beginners focus too much on the details.
+First, use the way of thinking explained above to understand recursion, then use the visual panel to deepen your understanding.

-It's worth mentioning that recursion is not efficient for operating on linked lists.
+It is worth mentioning that recursion is not very efficient for linked lists.

 Reverse the First N Nodes of a Linked List